Take one (100 mg) tablet daily.

 Before taking ciprofibrate

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking ciprofibrate it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breast-feeding.